Sign up and get paid $50.

 Aventurine wants to pay you to use less energy when everyone else is using more.
 And your Nest thermostat can do it automatically.

 - Aventurine wants to lower demand during energy rush hours, like those hot summer afternoons when everyone’s using more energy.

-- The Nest Thermostat can help you use less energy by cooling your home down ahead of time and tweaking the temperature up to three degrees during the rush hour.
+- A Nest thermostat can help you use less energy by cooling your home in summer or heating your home in winter ahead of time and tweaking the temperature up to four degrees during the rush hour.

 - You’re in control.
-If you’re home, Nest won’t let it get too hot.
-But if you start to feel warm, you can change the temperature at any time.
+If you’re home, Nest won’t let the temperature become uncomfortable.
+You can change the temperature at any time.

 Rush Hour Rewards

 - You’ll get a $50 bill credit after you enroll.
 Plus a 10% discount will be applied to your electric bill from June through September each year you stay enrolled unless you’re already paying reduced rates as part of the Energy Wise air conditioning program.

 - There won’t be more than 15 rush hour events each summer.

 - Each energy rush hour will last up to four hours and happen only on weekdays.
 Rush hours happen between 3 p.m. and 10 p.m. unless it’s a power emergency.